 The Jesuits in East Timor have accompanied the people ever since the struggle for independence in the late 1990s.
-A central work of the Jesuits in Dili has been the San Jose High School, from which the future leadership of East Timor hopefully will be drawn.
-The Jesuits are also working in the parishes of Railaco and Suai where they are involved in the education of village children who suffered terrible neglect during the colonial period.
+A central work of the Jesuits in Dili was the San Jose High School, from which the future leadership of East Timor hopefully would be drawn.
+The Jesuits are concentrating their efforts at the Kasait project, Colégio Santo Inácio de Loiola (Loyola), high school and a teaching college.

 East Timor is a beautiful country, but one of the poorest in the world.
 A number of young East Timorese are becoming Jesuits and it is hoped that through their dedication the Jesuits will be able to continue to contribute to the welfare of this fledgling nation.

 The little girl in the photos is a real model for us.
 In a way she is actually representing so many of you who think about the mission first.
 You have been assisting the mission selflessly over so many years.